swtcpro/jingtum-lib-csharp/docs/docs.md

 //Effects: [Array]
 ```

-## NodeEffe class
+## NodeEffect class
 Each transaction can have many affect nodes.
-And different node has different affect.
+And different node has different effect.
 The Effect property indicates the type of the effect.
 The following transaction effects are listed.

 ### OfferFunded
 The offer is actually funded.
 The suggest prompt message could be: "Offer funded, you use XXX bought/sold XXX with price XXX" .
 It has following info.